pete-gordon/oricutron/msvc/readme.md

 ## Known Issues

-   1. 6551.h BACKEND_MODEM disabled, because of linker errors
-   2. APP_NAME_FULL not set to git revision
+   1. APP_NAME_FULL not set to git revision
-   3. Lots of warnings
+   2. Lots of warnings